Nico Hoerner Player Props: Cubs vs. Nationals

-After hitting .295 with a triple, two home runs, two walks and 12 RBI in his past 10 games, Nico Hoerner and the Chicago Cubs face the Washington Nationals (who will hand the ball to Trevor Williams) at 7:05 PM ET on Tuesday.
+Nico Hoerner -- with a slugging percentage of .318 in his past 10 games, including zero homers) -- will be in action for the Chicago Cubs versus the Washington Nationals, with Jake Irvin on the hill, on May 3 at 7:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-5) against the Nationals.
+In his last game he had a hitless showing (0-for-5) against the Nationals.

 Nico Hoerner Game Info & Props vs. the Nationals